Gender and Welfare State Regimes: Social capital

 Juha Kaariainen and Hekki Lehtonen comprised a study that focused on the relationship between social capital development and the welfare state.
 Two forms of social capital were looked at which were society-centered and institution-centered regimes.
 Society-centered social capital flourishes in societies with good family, community, and civic engagement values.
 Institution-centered social capital was thought to be formed through strong political support and public administration.
 All of the regimes seemed in favor of social capital.
 The conservative regime was more positive with the society-centered theory because they believe in bonding social capital through family and community ties.
 Voluntary civic engagement was seen to be most prevalent within liberal and social democratic state regimes.

 Universal trust was stronger in northern Europe who are considered social democratic, followed by the liberal and conservative regimes.
 These liberal and social democratic regime characteristics are said to be related to bridging social capital.
 This means that these societies value equal opportunity and social inclusion.
 This study helps to show that social capital is seen in all regimes.
 With that being said, how people are handled and what society values differs.
-That is why it is important to note that social capital has its strengths and weaknesses in all regimes.
+Social capital has its strengths and weaknesses in all regimes.

 Employment opportunity

 One of the central topics which relates to gender and welfare state countries is the access which every individual has to good employment.
 In saying good employment, it is implied that a person has equal opportunity for quality part-time or full-time employment, with the same chance of advancing to desired positions.
 Each regime (liberal, conservative, and social democratic) has different views on the amount of social capital a person should possess.
 The liberal welfare state believes in laissez-faire attitude towards the market economy.
 As contemporary economist Adam Smith believed, the liberal welfare state ideologies would eliminate inequalities and privileges in regards to employment by having minimal government interference.
 The conservative welfare state views on job opportunity wanted government interference in order to create hierarchal powers and class differentiation.
 To conservatives, it was natural to have people with lower employment status than the select people who were developed to be leaders.
 This ideology to the conservatives improved efficiency.

 Lastly, social democratic welfare states go out of their way to make all citizens employed.
 The belief of having everyone employed is that equality would mobilize power and diminish the social issues which trouble a lot of governmental systems.